 - Working Together to Safeguard Children 2018 guides education establishments of their role within inter-agency working to safeguard and promote the welfare of children.
-This is the government's statutory guidance for all organisations and agencies who work with, or carry out work related to, children in the United Kingdom. - Keeping Children Safe in Education 2022: The Department for Education (DfE) has updated the statutory safeguarding and child protection guidance for schools and colleges in England, Keeping Children Safe in Education.
-This guidance sets out what schools and colleges in England must do to safeguard and promote the welfare of children and young people under the age of 18. - Guidance for Safer Working Practice 2022 - The Children Act 1989 & 2004 - The Prevent Duty - The Prevent duty is the duty in the Counter-Terrorism and Security Act 2015 that's sets out guidance for the LA and its partners to have due regard to the need to prevent people from being drawn into terrorism. - Female Genital Mutilation Act 2003 as inserted by the Serious Crime Act 2015 - Sexual Offences Act 2003 - Equality Act 2010 - Counter-Terrorism and Security Act 2015 - Domestic Abuse Act 2021 - Disqualification under the Childcare Act 2006
+This is the government's statutory guidance for all organisations and agencies who work with, or carry out work related to, children in the United Kingdom. - Keeping Children Safe in Education 2022: The Department for Education (DfE) has updated the statutory safeguarding and child protection guidance for schools and colleges in England, Keeping children safe in education.
+This guidance sets out what schools and colleges in England must do to safeguard and promote the welfare of children and young people under the age of 18. - Guidance for Safer Working Practice 2022 - The Children Act 1989 & 2004 - The Prevent Duty - The Prevent duty is the duty in the Counter-Terrorism and Security Act 2015 that sets out guidance for the LA and its partners to have due regard to the need to prevent people from being drawn into terrorism. - Guidance on Promoting British Values in Schools November 2014 - Female Genital Mutilation Act 2003 as inserted by the Serious Crime Act 2015 - Sexual Offences Act 2003 - Equality Act 2010 - Counter-Terrorism and Security Act 2015 - Domestic Abuse Act 2021 - Disqualification under the Childcare Act 2006